Viktória Chladoňová: Biography

 Viktória Chladoňová was born on 15 November 2006 in the village of Soblahov, in the Trenčín District.
 She started with cycling at the age of ten.
 As of 2024 she studies at a high school in Trenčín.

 Career

 In February 2023, she was a bronze medalist in the junior race at the UEC European Cyclo-cross Championships in Tábor.
 That year she also finished in the top ten of the junior cyclo cross race at the 2023 UCI Cyclo-cross World Championships.

 She was the winner of the Nové Mesto World Cup for juniors.
 She was the bronze medalist in the junior race at 2024 UCI Cyclo-cross World Championships.
 She placed second overall in the Nations Cup event, the 2024 Tour du Gévaudan Occitanie.

-In June 2024, she won the Slovak national junior time trial championship and won the junior Slovakian and Czech road race cycling Championships.
+In June 2024, she won the Slovak national junior time trial championship and won the junior Slovak and Czech road race cycling Championships.
 She won the junior cross country race at the 2024 UCI Mountain Bike World Championships in Andorra in August 2024.